 - I. Review broadband provision, including regulatory oversight of the rollout of fibre to the premises in Guernsey. - II.
 Complete the review of the telecoms business connectivity market and implement potential remedies. - III.
-Support States policy regarding future spectrum awards and a States' telecoms security framework in support of next generation mobile and establish the appropriate regulatory framework to deliver that. - IV.
-Support the ongoing delivery of States policy in the energy sector. - V. Carry out a series of competition law workshops explaining how the investigations now being completed were conducted and identifying lessons learned. - VI.
+Support States policy regarding future spectrum awards in support of next generation mobile and establish the appropriate regulatory framework to deliver that. - IV.
+Support the ongoing development of States policy in the energy sector. - V. Carry out a series of competition law workshops explaining how the investigations now being completed were conducted and identifying lessons learned. - VI.
 Conduct merger workshops for key stakeholders on the implications for merger review procedures of the revised merger regime expected to come into effect in 2022. - VII.
 Consider merger applications and exemption applications and investigate complaints and market failures as required by legislation.